 Jia Li is admitted to practice law in Indiana, New York, California, the U.S. District Court for the Northern and Southern Districts of Indiana, and the U.S. Court of Appeals for the Seventh Circuit.
 Ms. Li represents corporations in employment-related matters before federal/state courts and administrative agencies, including matters involving employment discrimination, wage and hour, family and medical leave, wrongful discharge, trade secret and unfair competition, and class action.
-In addition to defending businesses against employment-related claims, Ms. Li counsels corporations on a variety of employment compliance issues, and assist multinational corporations with employment matters that concern operations in different countries.
+In addition to defending businesses against employment-related claims, Ms. Li counsels corporations on a variety of employment compliance issues, and assists multinational corporations with international employment matters.

-Ms. Li’s practice also includes data protection and privacy laws.
-She has advised clients on privacy issues governed by federal statutes and FTC regulations, handled large data breach issues for national clients, assisted corporations with breach notification requirements under state laws, counseled multinational clients on minimizing liabilities arising from employment-related data collection or transfer, and managed the risks associated with a data breach, workplace surveillance, or other privacy-related matters.
+CIPP/US certified by the International Association of Privacy Professionals, Ms. Li also assists clients with data privacy issues domestically and internationally.
+She has advised clients on privacy issues governed by federal statutes and FTC regulations, assisted corporations with breach notification requirements under state laws, counseled multinational clients on issues arising from employment-related data collection or transfer, background checks, data breaches, workplace surveillance, and other privacy-related matters.

 Ms. Li received her J.D. from the Indiana University Maurer School of Law in Bloomington, Indiana.
 While attending law school, Ms. Li served as the Editor-in-Chief of the Indiana Journal of Global Legal Studies; was awarded honors in both oral advocacy and brief writing in the Sherman Minton Moot Court Competition; and represented the school in the Phillip C. Jessup International Law Moot Court Competition and in the Thurgood Marshall Mock Trial Competition.